dikkietrom/KITT-AI-Browser/README.md

 # KITT
 "KITT In Twenty Three"

-Introducing the new KITT on the block for all your AI GUI needs.
-An advanced AI system that focuses on transforming various knowledge-intensive tasks and processes by leveraging deep learning and natural language processing techniques to improve efficiency, accuracy, and overall performance.
-A powerful AI-driven frontend app built on the Electron framework, designed to give you seamless control over websites without the need for API keys.
-KITT utilizes a unique WebView feature, enabling full command of any hosted website via JavaScript.
+Introducing the new KITT on the block for all your AI browsing, developments and execution.
+An advanced path based AI plugin system that focuses on easily chaining AI IO to improve efficiency, accuracy, and overall performance.
+A powerful AI-driven frontend app built on the Electron framework, designed to give you seamless control over local and online AI based services and websites without the obligation for API keys.
+KITT utilizes a unique WebView feature, enabling full command of any hosted service via JavaScript.
 For additional flexibility, API key integration is available when required.

 KITT currently includes the following plugins
 <pre>